vikasgithub/risky-plumbers/README.md

     go run cmd/main.go
 ```

 - By default, the application runs on port `8080`.
-To change the port, create a yaml and provide the below configuration
+To change the port, create a yaml file and provide the below configuration
 ```yaml
     server:
         port: <port>